This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 Make the dough:

-- In your stand mixer, you want to combine the starter, egg, and sugar.
+2. In the bowl of a stand mixer, you want to combine the starter, egg, and sugar.
 Mix this using your paddle attachment.
 And then add the milk mixture.

 Bulk Rise: